Embird Embroidery Software

 Trace Tool

-1. Clicking a consistently colored area (pixels of a raster image); this selects the area.
+1. Clicking a consistently colored area of a raster image to select those pixels.

-2. Turning selected raster areas into vector objects.
+2. Converting the selected raster regions into vector objects.

-The user specifies the tolerance threshold of color for the selection of raster pixels, and the simplicity of the created vector object.
+The user defines the tolerance threshold for color selection and the simplicity level for the generated vector objects.

-Selection is performed by clicking on the picture.
+Selection is initiated by clicking directly on the image.

-When the selection of one or more raster objects is complete and all parameters and options are set, click the Apply or Generate Stitches button from the button bar at the top of the Studio screen, or click the secondary mouse button on the work area to open a pop-up menu with the same options.
-Raster objects are converted intto vector objects and optionally filled with stitches.
+Once the selection of one or more raster regions is complete and all parameters are configured, click the Apply or Generate Stitches button in the top toolbar.
+Alternatively, you may right-click within the Work Area to access these options via the Pop-Up Menu.
+Raster elements are then converted into vector objects and optionally populated with stitches.

-The result is an embroidery design that can include various embroidery styles such as outlines, fills, columns, and sfumato objects.
+The resulting embroidery design can incorporate various styles, including outlines, fills, columns, and sfumato objects.

-After conversion, the new objects can be edited like other vector objects in Studio (node by node).
-When creating an embroidery design, the Trace Tool can be combined with any other tool in Studio.
+Following conversion, the new objects can be edited node-by-node, just like any other vector object in Studio.
+The Trace Tool can be used in conjunction with any other digitizing tool during the design process.

-High image resolution and low gradation of colors are required to create a quality design with the Trace Tool.
+High image resolution and minimal color gradation are recommended to achieve optimal results with the Trace Tool.

 Main Features